CreesteenCodes/Tourism-Website/README.md

 # Mabini Tourismo
 This is a simple website about Mabini, Batangas — a popular tourist spot in the Philippines.
 It shows:
 * A home section with a welcome message and background image.
-* An attractions section with a picture carousel (slideshow) and info cards about beaches, diving spots, mountains, and resorts.
+* An attractions section with a picture carousel (slideshow) and info cards about beaches, diving spots, islands, mountains, and resorts.
 * A location section with a Google Maps embed to help visitors find Mabini easily.
 * A footer with contact info and social media links. <br>